dYdX - Project Breakdown | Revelo Intel

 In this version, accounts may only have up to 20 open orders for a given market/side pair at any one time.
 (For example up to 20 open BTC-USD bids).

 Collateral is held as $USDC, which is also the quote asset for all perpetual markets.
 Additionally, cross-margin is used by default – an account can open multiple positions that share the same collateral.
-In order to access the isolated margin, the user must create separate accounts (sub-accounts) under the same user.
+In order to access isolated margin, the user must create separate accounts (sub-accounts) under the same user.

-Each market has 3 risk parameters that determine the maximum available leverage as well as how much value should be held in an account in order to open or increase positions (in the case of initial margin) or avoid liquidation (in the case of maintenance margin)
+Each market has 3 risk parameters which determine the maximum available leverage as well as how much value should be held in an account in order to open or increase positions (in the case of initial margin) or avoid liquidation (in the case of maintenance margin)

 Besides, the following parameters are also monitored: